-9. Assess/Manage Drug-Drug Interactions (pertains to nirmatrelvir/ritonavir); use Pharmacy Support
+9. Assess/Manage Drug-Drug Interactions (pertains to nirmatrelvir/ritonavir); use Pharmacy Support raserhealtt not listed on the University of Liverpool website.

 Nirmatrelvir and ritonavir have significant drug-drug interactions.
 Some drug-drug interactions can be managed.
 Clinicians must take a Best-Possible Medication History and review drug-drug interactions and provide patient counselling see Practice Tool 3 - Drug Interactions and Contraindications.
 Please note that some medications may not be on PharmaNet (e.g., anti-cancer drugs).